 Most mausoleums in Persia were built following a pattern established in the XIIth century; they were small, octagonal and had a pyramidal roof as at Takht-e Fulad cemetery in Isfahan.
 During the XIXth century two existing old mausoleums at Shiraz were greatly enlarged and provided with an unusual onion dome (that of Aramgah-e Shah-e Cheragh was rebuilt in 1958).
 Their interiors are entirely decorated with small mirrors.
-They have become a "must see" of Shiraz.
-I daresay that a mausoleum is the least appropriate monument to be decorated with mirrors especially considering that Muslim burial rules discourage the erection of large domes and mausoleums upon a grave.

 I suddenly thought of that unfortunate species, modern interior decorators, who imagine they can make a restaurant, or a cinema, or a plutocrat's drawing-room look rich if given money enough for gold leaf and looking-glass.
-R. Byron
+Byron

 Return to page one or move to: